JGCRI/gcam-doc/fusion.md

 };
 ```

-With in the DEFINE\_DATA\* sections after the declarations related to the subclass tree navigation are the actual data member definitions.
-They are listed one after the other separated by a comma.
-Each definition will use one of the following Macros depending on the nature of that data definition:
+Within the `DEFINE_DATA*` sections after the declarations related to the
+subclass tree navigation are the actual data member definitions.
+They are
+listed one after the other separated by commas.
+Each definition will use one of
+the following Macros depending on the nature of that data definition:

 ```cpp
 class Sector {